gmcfall/react-firebase-state-docs/index.md

 In this example, "cities" is the name of the Firestore collection and `cityId` is the document id, so `["cities", cityId]` is the path to the document.

-The `useEffect` hook releases all of the component's leases when it unmounts.
+When the component unmounts, the `useEffect` hook releases all of the component's leases.

 ----